 The robot market is growing.
-The wide range of models on offer is constantly expanding the range of applications, and in the meantime even smaller companies can automate their operations and make production processes more economical with the help of articulated arm robots, lightweight robots or cobots (collaborative robots).
+The wide range of models is constantly expanding the range of applications, and in the meantime even smaller companies can automate their operations and make production processes more economical with the help of articulated arm robots, lightweight robots or cobots (collaborative robots).
 However, with both large and small robots, safety is the top priority.
 To ensure that neither humans nor capital goods are damaged in the event of a control or power failure, electromagnetic brakes are installed in the axes to hold the robot arm safely in position in the event of a malfunction.
 Different functional principles, sizes and performance classes ensure that the right brakes can be found for the various robots.
 Where standard solutions are out of the question, Kendrion offers the user the right solution - tailored to the individual application.

 Different installation conditions